mmanciop/opentelemetry-injector-demo/README.rst

 Overview
 ========

-This project demonstrates a minimal OpenTelemetry auto-instrumentation setup using an OpenTelemetry Collector and a Node.js HTTP application.
+This project demonstrates minimal OpenTelemetry auto-instrumentation setups using an OpenTelemetry Collector and sample applications in multiple languages.

-The purpose of this demo is to prove that telemetry can be injected into an application automatically and exported successfully without modifying the application code itself.
+The purpose of this demo is to prove that telemetry can be injected into applications automatically and exported successfully without modifying the application code itself.

 The telemetry flow looks like this: